Deltares/MeshKernel/README.md

 4. Mesh refinement

-A mesh can be refined on areas based on samples or polygon selections
+A mesh can be refined in areas based on samples or polygon selections

 ![alt tag](doc/figures/GridRefinement.jpg)

 ## API usage

-Setting a triangular mesh and moving its 2 node to position 1.0, 3.0:
+Setting a triangular mesh and moving its 2nd node to position 1.0, 3.0:

     // Create a new mesh entry into GridGeom library int gridStateId;